Dime Community Bancshares (NASDAQ:DCOM) Posts Earnings Results, Beats Estimates By $0.01 EPS

 Dime Community Bancshares Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, October 24th.
-Stockholders of record on Tuesday, October 17th will be issued a $0.25 dividend.
-This represents a $1.00 annualized dividend and a dividend yield of 5.35%.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 24th.
+Investors of record on Tuesday, October 17th will be given a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a yield of 5.21%.
 The ex-dividend date of this dividend is Monday, October 16th.
 Dime Community Bancshares’s payout ratio is currently 28.17%.

 View Our Latest Stock Report on Dime Community Bancshares